Keck Foundation Medical Research Program 2021

 - Have the potential for transformative impact, such as the founding of a new field of research, the enabling of observations not previously possible, or the altered perception of a previously intractable problem

 - Does not focus on clinical or translational research, treatment trials or research for the sole purpose of drug development

 - Fall outside the mission of public funding agencies

 - Demonstrate that private philanthropy generally, and the W. M. Keck Foundation in particular, is essential to the project’s success

-The number of proposals UW-Madison may submit to the Medical Research Program is limited to one.
+UW-Madison may submit one Concept Paper to the Medical Research Program.

-NOTE: Keck Foundation proposals require a substantial amount of institutional commitment (approximately 20-25% of the grant amount in non-sponsored flexible funds) from UW-Madison.
+NOTE: Keck Foundation proposals require a substantial amount of institutional commitment (approximately 20-25% of the grant amount).
+This commitment can be met through a combination of approximately 10-15% unrecovered indirect costs and approximately 10% school/college, department and OVCRGE contributions.
 For this reason, you must first route your proposal to your Associate Dean for Research.